BoMarconiHenriksen/gc2_aks/README.md

 ### Prerequisities

-Before installing GC2 in the AKS cluster, ensure that following file shares are created as a part of the Storage account (_Home > Storage accounts > USERNAME - Files_), as these file shares are used by pods for exchanging various data (logs, configurations, etc.): `gc2core-var-lib-php-sessions`, `gc2core-var-log`,  `gc2core-var-www-geocloud2-app-tmp`, `gc2core-var-www-geocloud2-app-wms`, `gc2core-var-www-geocloud2-public-logs`, `mapcache-etc-apache2-sites-enabled`, `traefik-claim`, `vidi-root-vidi-public-tmp`, `vidi-tmp-sessions`.
+Before installing GC2 in the AKS cluster, ensure that following file shares are created as a part of the Storage account (_Home > Storage accounts > USERNAME - Files_), as these file shares are used by pods for exchanging various data (please see the https://zimmergren.net/mount-an-azure-storage-file-share-to-deployments-in-azure-kubernetes-services-aks/ for instructions):

+- `gc2core-var-lib-php-sessions`, `gc2core-var-log`,  `gc2core-var-www-geocloud2-app-tmp`, `gc2core-var-www-geocloud2-app-wms`, `gc2core-var-www-geocloud2-public-logs`

+- `mapcache-etc-apache2-sites-enabled`

+- `vidi-root-vidi-public-tmp`, `vidi-tmp-sessions`

 Extract the provided files in any folder on the server with installed `kubectl` and proceed to the installation section.